Facebook Advertising 101: The Complete Beginner Guide

 Unfortunately, relying solely on the Facebook Pixel can leave some gaps in your data tracking due to some privacy-related restrictions that come from Apple's iOS 14 update.
 This is because browser-based solutions like the Pixel can be limited by factors such as ad blockers, cookie restrictions, and privacy settings.

 The Conversions API Gateway complements the Pixel by capturing server-to-server events, thereby filling in the data gaps and providing a more comprehensive view of user interactions.
-It allows you to manage data privacy concerns more effectively, and offers a more resilient approach to data tracking that is less affected by browser limitations.
+It allows you to manage data privacy concerns more effectively and offers a more resilient approach to data tracking that is less affected by browser limitations.

 We understand that not everyone is a developer, and that’s okay too.
 That’s why we created Madgicx Cloud tracking Services to help solve your attribution woes.